gustible/googlephotos/README.md

 messages use: `python ./gp.py -c -v`

 __Notes:__
-- The script will ONLY upload files with a JPG extension.
+- The script will ONLY upload files with a JPG extension (it is not case sensitive).
 - The SQLite database is called GDriveimages, and is created in the folder where the script is run